706f6c6c7578/sve/README.md

-Please note: When messages are signed, LF will be replaced with CRLF, to add, for example, other Headers for RFC conform  handrolled Usenet messages, send with Remailers.
+Please note: When messages are signed, LF will be replaced with CRLF, to add, for example, other Headers for RFC conform  hand rolled Usenet messages, send with Remailers.